anonymuse/talks/docker/2015-09-16-intro_to_docker.md

 `root@87dkjha01:/#`

+^ What does this get us?

-^ When the container had been created, Docker ran the /bin/bash command inside it; the containers shell was presented to us here.
+^ When the container was created, Docker ran the '/bin/bash' command, and the presented that prompt to us as seen here.

 ---